COPPER

 And of course, there was much listening.
 Mastering engineer Gus Skinas (who masters most of Octave Records’ recordings), provided DSD master recordings for a comparison listening test of various audio formats.
 The kids heard Skinas’ work with legacy Rolling Stones tracks, and Carpenters hits, as well as modern recordings from Beyoncé, Taylor Swift and Billie Eilish – just for starters.

-Many of the students had never experienced what music could sound like on a high-end audio system like the one that was newly-installed at the Shelemay Sound Lab.
+Many of the students had never experienced what music could sound like on a high-end audio system such as the one that was newly-installed at the Shelemay Sound Lab.
 But as Del Colliano and the others also demonstrated, they didn’t have to spend a vast amount of money to hear good sound, as when Skinas played a DSD recording via a $150 dongle DAC connected to his iPhone via the lab’s new reference system.

 The system will remain at the Shelemay Sound Lab as a resource for students to listen to at their discretion.
 Jerry Del Colliano sees it part of a larger effort to revitalize the audio industry: “We’ve got roughly five years to solve the very serious audiophile demographic problem, or we are in very serious trouble.”
 He sees it as a very good first step, and more projects of this nature are now under development with Del Colliano and FutureAudiophile.com.